 for b in results:

-#add the content of the url to a variable
+# Store the content from the URL to a variable

 image_content = requests.get(b).content